AI-Enablement-Academy/data-maturity-studio/README.md

   - deterministic evidence parsing and confidence modifiers
 - `src/lib/diagnostics/engine.ts`
   - severity scoring, confidence, DRL banding, action plan composition
+- `src/lib/diagnostics/deterministic-chat.ts`
+  - browser-only fallback assistant based on the report model
+- `src/app/api/chat/route.ts`
+  - server-side Groq integration for optional AI assist
 - `src/components/diagnostics/*`
   - shared product UI, wizard flow, and results rendering

 ## Open source

 This repository is intended to be public and openly inspectable.
 The scoring model is deterministic by design, so users can challenge, inspect, and improve the logic without depending on a black-box AI layer.
+The optional assistant runs through server-side env configuration only, so no provider secrets are exposed in the client bundle.